Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 One of the Great 8 marine species of the Great Barrier Reef, the distinctive humphead wrasse, greets us with Mick Jagger lips and round bulbous eyes.
 These Queensland groupers are quite a sight to behold with their colossal size, often as large as the humans who momentarily share the ocean with them.

 Whilst the divers gaze upwards at schools of fish, snorkelers hover above a garden of furled, stony rose petals and clusters of tangled branches.

 A black Bennett’s feather star dances past, softly swaying reminiscent of a burlesque dancer’s silk fan.
 Silver jacks flash by and black tipped reef sharks lurk in the shade of bommies.
 Clown fish peer through fluttering anemone arms, and tiny fish and shrimp seem to dance a jig as they guard their nooks.
 Anything that can’t attach to something rigid is tugged and tossed with each ocean swell.

 Immersed in this extraordinary marine wonderland, time is quickly forgotten and minutes slip into hours before we are called to return to the Coral Discoverer.

 ‘What is the most magical thing you saw in your life; the most magical moment?’,” asks Sir Attenborough in his Great Barrier Reef series.
 “I always say, the first time I put on a mask and went below the surface and moved in three dimensions with just the flick of my fin.”

 The words take on a new meaning after having experienced ‘the Ribbons’.
-The beauty here is so profound and deep, and marvels so sensational, that it’s little surprise that the Great Barrier Reef is known as one of the most astonishing places the world.
+The beauty here is so profound and deep and marvels so sensational, that it’s little surprise that the Great Barrier Reef is known as one of the most astonishing places in the world.
 To stay on top of the water is like staying outside the circus tent.